Morrison government: Sports rorts scandal

 The "sports rorts" affair led to the resignation of Bridget McKenzie from the cabinet.
 The subsequent election of a new deputy leader of the National Party turned into the 2020 National Party of Australia leadership spill when Barnaby Joyce unsuccessfully challenged for the leadership.
 McKenzie was reappointed to the cabinet 17 months later.

 A report by Phil Gaetjens, the Secretary of the Department of the Prime Minister and Cabinet and Morrison's former chief-of-staff, found that the allocation of grants was not politically motivated, but that McKenzie had breached ministerial standards by allocating a grant to a gun club which she was a member of.
-The Gaetjens report was not released, with Senate leader Matthias Cormann claiming public interest immunity.
+The Gaetjens report was not released, with Senate leader Mathias Cormann claiming public interest immunity.
 Morrison maintained at this time that the grants program was not politically motivated, and that all projects that were funded were eligible, disputing the Auditor-General's report, which found that 43% of projects funded were ineligible, and that the grants program disproportionately favoured marginal and target seats.
 It was later found that the offices of Bridget McKenzie and Scott Morrison exchanged 136 emails concerning the sports grants, and McKenzie breached caretaker convention to make changes to the list of projects to be funded after the election was called, in at least one instance at the direction of the Prime Minister's Office.
 Morrison denies involvement.